A Seat by the Firehole

 9.75" x 14"

-Part of my TeaScape series, this is the largest piece to date.
+Part of my TeaScape series.
 It also introduces a chair as some of my older works have done, in addition to the tea package transfer, and there's evidence of tea staining on the surface of the painting.

 The location depicts the Firehole River in Yellowstone, as it meanders towards Old Faithful.